Robin Padilla: Advocacies

-Padilla is a supporter of President Rodrigo Duterte's anti-drug war, hailing the campaign as "most successful" and claiming that extrajudicial killings are a legitimate part of the government's anti-crime strategy.
+Padilla is a supporter of former President Rodrigo Duterte's anti-drug war, hailing the campaign as "most successful" and saying that extrajudicial killings are a legitimate part of the government's anti-crime strategy.

 Military career

-Padilla joined the military and he became a reserve officer in the Armed Forces of the Philippines with the rank of Captain.
-On July 30, 2020, he was elected by the Army's Multi-Sectoral Advisory Board (PA MSAB) as its new Strategic Communication (StratCom) Committee Chairperson.
-In December 2021, Padilla and other reservists running in the 2022 elections were relieved of their posts "to ensure the organization's non-partisanship" though the Army clarified this does not relieve them of being in the Reserve Force of the Army.
+Padilla joined the military and became a reserve officer in the Armed Forces of the Philippines with the rank of captain.
+He held the rank of reserve Lieutenant Colonel as of March 2024.
+On July 30, 2020, he was elected by the Army's Multi-Sectoral Advisory Board as its new Strategic Communication Committee chairperson.
+In December 2021, Padilla and other reservists running in the 2022 elections were relieved of their posts "to ensure the organization's non-partisanship" though the Army clarified this did not relieve them of being in the reserve force of the army.

-Visit to Pagasa Island

-On May 15–17, 2021, Padilla visited Pagasa Island and saw for himself the plight of fishermen there.
-On July 26, 2022, he lauded the Philippine soldiers who continue to keep watch over Philippine territory in the West Philippine Sea, during a courtesy call from members of the Joint Task Unit in Pagasa Island.

-Padilla produced "Victor 88," a documentary showing the conditions of the fishermen in the area.
-"Victor 88" was the name of the fishing vessel he rode in visiting the West Philippine Sea.

 Political career

+Padilla attempted to enter politics in 1995 when he ran for Vice Governor of Nueva Ecija as an Independent candidate from prison.
+His arrival at the Commission on Elections (COMELEC) with armed bodyguards to file his certificate of candidacy (COC) went against the Omnibus Election Code, although the COMELEC chairperson decided not to file charges against Padilla in the absence of a "complainant".
+He was later endorsed by the Lakas–NUCD–UMDP and became the running-mate of its nominee for governor, Virginia Perez–Custodio.
+However, they both lost their bids.
+Padilla garnered 209,501 votes against 285,812 votes of the incumbent Vice Governor Oscar Tinio, who was running under NPC–BALANE.

+After he lost the election, Padilla evaded rearrest with the assistance of two of his bodyguards by shuttling between Metro Manila and Camarines Norte, but he eventually surrendered to police authorities by August 1995.